GRONINGEN-MICROBIOME-CENTRE/MicrobeRX/README.md

 > The python library was developed to be integrated easily with any other bioinformatic or cheminformatic tool.

-> This repository contains a Jupyter Notbook showing the capabilities of this library.
+> This repository contains examples as Jupyter Notbooks showing the capabilities of this library.

 Question about usage or troubleshooting?
 Please leave a comment here